ianharrier/dockback/README.md

 4. Allow custom scheduling options.
 5. Allow SMTP authentication.
 6. Check for `mailx` errors.
-7. Ability to backup data by "reaching insude" containers (i.e. without using volumes).
+7. Ability to backup data by "reaching inside" containers (i.e. without using volumes).
 8. Add a compress option to `file_copy`, in case backup files are not already compressed.
-9. Allow `dockback` to run from a Docker container.
+9. Allow dockback to run from a Docker container.